Bump Stock Freedom Week?!? DOJ Fails To File Appeal with Supreme Court!

 Frequently Asked Questions

-What is the current legal status of bump stocks after the DOJ's decision?
+What is the current status of bump stocks after the DOJ's failed Supreme Court appeal?

-The DOJ likely feared the Supreme Court would strike down the ban nationwide based on the Bruen decision's reliance on text, history, and tradition, which could set a damaging precedent against future gun control measures.
+The DOJ likely feared that the Supreme Court might strike down the ban nationally based on the Bruen decision's 'text, history, and tradition' standard, potentially setting a damaging federal precedent for other gun control measures.

-What is Chevron deference and how does it relate to the bump stock ban?
+What is Chevron deference and how does it relate to the bump stock case?

 Related News